django-hijack/django-hijack/README.md

 There are different possibilities to hijack a user and communicate with users.

 ###  Hijack using the 'Hijack Button' on the admin site
-Go to Users in the admin backend and push the ‘Hijack’ button to hijack a user.
+Go to Users in the admin backend and push the `Hijack button to hijack a user.
 This is the default mode and base version of django-hijack.
-To disable the ‘Hijack’ button on the admin site (by not registrating the HijackUserAdmin) set ``SHOW_HIJACKUSER_IN_ADMIN = False`` in your project settings.
+To disable the `Hijack button on the admin site (by not registrating the HijackUserAdmin) set ``SHOW_HIJACKUSER_IN_ADMIN = False`` in your project settings.
 If you are using a custom user model, you will have to add support for displaying the button yourself to your own `CustomUserAdmin`.
 Simply mix in the `hijack.admin.HijackUserAdminMixin`, and add `hijack_field` to `list_display`.

 ### Hijack by calling URLs in the browser's address bar